jamiedumont/tactically-creative.co.uk/content/post/helloworld.md

 image = "/images/jakemorrelllogo.png"
 subheader = "Testing the world" summary = ""
-heroimage = "/images/qtctc_asset_star-background.jpg"
+heroimage = ""
-heroImgDescription = "Stars"
+heroImgDescription = ""
 +++

 Those two immortal words that any developer will know instantly.
 They symbolise every coffee-fuelled *'Eureka'* moment and every knowing *'A-Ha!'*.
 They represent learning, understanding and success.